 So, the Sisters of St. Mary of Namur bought fifteen acres of the Shaw brothers dairy at the end of the Hemphill Street streetcar line on the south edge of town.
-The Shaw brothers, with George C. Clarke, had just begun developing part of their dairy.
+The Shaw brothers, with George C. Clarke, had just begun developing part of the Shaw dairy.
 (In this 1895 county map detail the dairy was well outside the city limit, but by 1908 it was just inside the city.)

 Clip is from the April 29, 1910 Star-Telegram.

 The academy, the Star-Telegram wrote on August 7, 1910, is “most pleasantly situated on an eminence in South Fort Worth, and is easy of access to the center of the city by the Hemphill electric car, passing the academy every fifteen minutes.”

 Added the Star-Telegram: “The class rooms, music rooms, study hall, dormitories, recreation and dining halls, the long and cheerful corridors are all arranged with a view to health, comfort and convenience and a corresponding vigilance on the part of the sisters for the cultivation of intellect, heart and taste. . . .
 The academy offers to the graduate who has attained the highest average in all academic branches a $250 scholarship of one year at St. Joseph’s Academy, Lockport, N.Y., where the young lady may at her option follow one or the other of the following courses: Music, art, languages, commercial.”

 On June 9, 1911 OLV held its first graduation exercise.
 Miss Katherine Lehane probably was a member of the pioneer Samuels Avenue family.
 Clip is from the June 10 Star-Telegram.

 From the 1914 city directory.
 Note the Rosedale phone exchange.